Summary of Trait Leadership Theory

 Additionally, the measurement methodology has limitations, as each investigator must interpret the study results considering their definition and inclusion of sub-factors in the assignment and measurement of the personality traits into the Big 5 model.
 Additionally, as most of the measures are self-reported, there may be a self-reporting bias to the data gathering.
 Additionally, when studying historical figures or non-engaged participants, the investigator is required to assess and assign the factors and measurements to the subject based on limited observation and information, which ignores the deep complexities of the human personality and emotion (“Big Five personality traits,” 2018, “Critique”).

 When operating outside the Five-Factor model, the challenges are even greater.
 Their list of potential traits and their measurement methodologies are nearly endless.
 While the Big 5 model may be restrictive in the dimensions and predictive power of emergence and effectiveness in leaders, expanding the number of traits given the measurement and definitional challenges exacerbates the consistency challenges noted as part of the Big 5 model.

 Personal Application of the Theory

-My quantitative background naturally drew me back to the observations in the Judge, et al (2002) paper.
-The attempt to quantify the theory cross the “Big 5” personality traits as well as dimensional analysis between academics, government and business was interesting – and provided insights into one of the questions I had entering the program: “Why do “non-traditional” college presidents, those coming from business or the military, so often fail in the university setting?”
+My quantitative background naturally drew me back to the observations in the Judge, et al. (2002) paper.
+The attempt to quantify the theory cross the “Big 5” personality traits as well as the dimensional analysis between academics, government and business was interesting – and provided insights into one of the questions I had entering the program: “Why do “non-traditional” college presidents, those coming from a business or the military, so often fail in the university setting?”
 As a non-traditional leader looking to enter the academy, the pattern of failure among these crossover leaders appeared to be well established.

 Summary and Concluding Thoughts